-Established in 1998, Chevron’s Environmental Management Company (EMC) leads Chevron’s global remediation, reclamation and asset retirement work.
-EMC supports the company’s global businesses in more than 35 countries around the world.
+Chevron’s Environmental Management Company (EMC) leads the company’s global remediation, reclamation and asset retirement work.

-Guided by The Chevron Way, EMC provides a wide range of environmental services, including remediation of legacy and operating sites, development of asset plans for footprint management, and the reduction of impacts of operations, all while protecting the environment and public health in communities where we operate.
+Guided by The Chevron Way, EMC provides a wide range of environmental services, including remediation of legacy and operating sites, development of asset plans for footprint management, and the reduction of operational impacts, all while placing the highest priority on the protection of the people and environment in the communities where we work.

 By assessing environmental impacts and evaluating end-state alternatives, EMC finds opportunities to convert land and assets for company, public, third-party and wildlife reuse.

-EMC demonstrated its commitment to the communities where it operates while managing environmental responsibilities when it was remediating a former oil field site in Casmalia, California, where property is owned by a local family ranch.
-During the site’s remediation phase, EMC constructed a steel bridge to provide a safe crossing over an onsite stream.
+In Casmalia, California, EMC is remediating a former oil field site where the property is owned by a local family ranch.
+Early in the process, EMC constructed a steel bridge to provide a safe crossing over an onsite stream.
 The bridge will continue to serve the working ranch long after EMC’s work is completed, illustrating the strong relationship Chevron has maintained with the family during this site restoration process.

-In conjunction with its remedial activities, EMC often repurposes a site in an effort to convert former industrial land for beneficial reuse.
-In Questa, New Mexico, at the site of a century-old molybdenum mine, we recently worked to restore Eagle Rock Lake, a key recreational resource for the local community.
-The project involved remediation of impacted sediment and a redesign of the surface to enable improved access and better represent the region’s aesthetic.
+In Questa, New Mexico, at the site of a former century-old molybdenum mine, EMC helped to restore Eagle Rock Lake, a key recreational resource for the local community.
+The project involved remediation of impacted sediment and a redesign of the surface to provide improved access and to better represent the region’s visual landscape.

 Updated: April 2018